byu-is-403/syllabus/entity-framework/entity-framework-tutorial.md

 #### Add Data to Tables

-- Add data to the tables by right mouse clicking on the table and then choosing View Data
+- Add data to the tables by right mouse clicking on the table and then choosing Show Table Data

 ##### Position Table